TedTschopp/tedt.org/_posts/Swiss Folklore/2023-10-29-The-Basilisk-Egg.md

 > - **August** Is an interesting time for the event to take place.
 Things are normally born in the spring.
 This is almost at harvest time.
 > - **Gender Bending** Is this a reference to paganism or a reference to satanism in the form of inversion.
 Interesting that religion pays no part in this telling.
 > - **Animal Trials** The fact that a rooster and its egg were subjects of a legal proceeding is unusual.
 Typically, animals aren't brought to trial, but the tale reflects medieval beliefs that even animals could be held accountable for disrupting social or natural order.
-> **Community Involvement**: A large crowd gathered for the event, indicating it was of considerable public interest.
 > - **Community Involvement**: A large crowd gathered for the event, indicating it was of considerable public interest.
 > - **Role of Free Boys**: Act as judicial authority, pass judgment on the rooster and the egg.
 > - **Widespread Fear**: The community holds strong beliefs in the legend of the basilisk, affecting public sentiment and actions.